Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: Abstract

 \section{Abstract}

-The directed power graph $\vec{\mathcal G}(\mathbf G)$ of a group $\mathbf G$ is the simple digraph with vertex set $G$ such that $x\rightarrow y$ if $y$ is a power of $x$.
-The power graph of $\mathbf G$, denoted by $\mathcal G(\mathbf G)$, is the underlying simple graph.
-The enhanced power graph $\mathcal G_e(\mathbf G)$ of $\mathbf G$ is the simple graph with vertex set $G$ in which two elements are adjacent if they generate a cyclic subgroup.
+The directed power graph $\vec{\mathcal P}(\mathbf G)$ of a group $\mathbf G$ is the simple digraph with vertex set $G$ such that $x\rightarrow y$ if $y$ is a power of $x$.
+The power graph of $\mathbf G$, denoted by $\mathcal P(\mathbf G)$, is the underlying simple graph.
+The enhanced power graph $\mathcal P_e(\mathbf G)$ of $\mathbf G$ is the simple graph with vertex set $G$ in which two elements are adjacent if they generate a cyclic subgroup.

-In this paper it is proved that, if two groups have isomorphic power graphs, then they have isomorphic enhanced power graphs too.
-A sufficient condition for a group to have perfect enhanced power graph is given.
-By this condition, any group having order divisible by at most two primes has perfect enhanced power graph.
+In this paper, it is proven that, if two groups have isomorphic power graphs, then they have isomorphic enhanced power graphs, too.
+It is known that any finite nilpotent group of order divisible by at most two primes has perfect enhanced power graph.
+We investigated whether the same holds for all finite groups, and we have obtained a negative answer to that question.
+Further, we proved that, for any $n\geq 0$ and prime numbers $p$ and $q$, every group of order $p^nq$ and $p^2q^2$ has perfect enhanced power graph.
+We also give a complete characterization of symmetric and alternative groups with perfect enhanced graphs.